wds4/DCoSL/README.md

 If the contents of a list are not particularly polarizing or controversial (and most of them aren't), then there is a good chance that Alice's WoT and Bob's WoT will come up with the same, or at least very similar, lists.
 This is known as <i>loose consensus</i>.
 The power of DCoSL is its ability to generate loose consensus.

-## Everythung can be broken down into lists
+## Everything can be broken down into lists

+Several categories of lists, with examples, may be considered.
+See examples in this repo (work in progress).

 A data model (e.g. a verifiable credential), an ontology, a schema or a context tree: these can all be built out of simple lists, each one of which can be curated.
 Imagine if your users no longer had to rely upon the World Wide Web Consortium (W3C) to manage a standard.
 With DCoSL, your users can farm out curation of any standard in question to their web of trust.
 Updates can potentially occur 24/7/365, not whenever the committee meets.